Richard Rohr – Jesus and the Cross07/02/2019

 The CAC distributes a daily email reflection from Richard and his associates – focused this week on ‘atonement theory’: i.e. the different historical explanations of the teaching that ‘Christ died for our sins’.

 This is, of course, just one person’s perspective on a critically important issue.
 It is offered here as a sampler of what ‘Emerging Christianity’ is saying, and will hopefully be useful at least as information.
-I compile below the reflections for Monday to Thursday, Feb 4-7 2019, and will add Friday’s when it comes tomorrow, Friday 8th Feb, 2019.
+I compile below the reflections for Monday to Friday, February 4-8, 2019.

 You can have these daily reflections in your inbox each morning by clicking the ‘Sign Up’ button on the CAC site.